NYUDataBootcamp/website/content/undergrad_fall_2017_blog.md

 **November 20th, 2017...What we did today**

-- Talked briefly about exam resluts.
+- Talked briefly about exam results.
 - Reminder Nov 27 (next Monday), Final Proposal + Data Report.
-Final proposal means flushed out question and "want" from the data and group, Data Report means that you show you have **accessed** the data (e.g. provide code importing data, report simple statistics from it). **What form?** Bottom line: It has to be professionally done; one approach is to create a Jupyter Notebook and do it all in there, then print out the `.pdf`
+Final proposal means flushed out question and "want" from the data and group, Data Report means that you show you have **accessed** the data (e.g. provide code importing data, report simple statistics from it). <br> **What form?** Bottom line: It has to be professionally done; one approach is to create a Jupyter Notebook and do it all in there, then print out the `.pdf`
 - Worked with the Census API, figured out that household income in Beverly Hills is way higher than in Compton.
 - Started to `merge` the Census data at the county level with 2016 election results.
 Next class, `pivot` tables and statistics.